 Feedback that moves us forward

+A culture based on feedback is a hallmark of highly effective teams.
 All of us want to do our best at work, and we can’t do that without support from our teammates.
 Treating feedback as a collaborative conversation will help you and your team share feedback more frequently and make positive changes more often. 🙌